DeepLabCut/DeepLabCut/docs/functionDetails.md

 necessarily need to correct all errors as common errors could be eliminated by relabeling a few examples and then re-training.
 A priori, given that there is no ground truth data for analyzed videos, it is challenging to find putative “outlier frames”.
 However, one can use heuristics such as the continuity of body part trajectories, to identify images where the decoder might make large errors.

+All this can be done for a specific video by typing (see other optional inputs below):

+          >> deeplabcut.extract_outlier_frames(‘config_path’,[‘videofile_path’])

 We provide various frame-selection methods for this purpose.
-In particular the user can:
+In particular the user can set:

+``outlieralgorithm: 'fitting', 'jump', or 'uncertain'``

-• select frames if the likelihood of a particular or all body parts lies below *pbound* (note this could also be due to occlusions rather then errors).
+• select frames if the likelihood of a particular or all body parts lies below *pbound* (note this could also be due to occlusions rather then errors); (``outlieralgorithm='uncertain'``), but also set ``p_bound``.

-• select frames where a particular body part or all body parts jumped more than *\uf* pixels from the last frame.
+• select frames where a particular body part or all body parts jumped more than *\uf* pixels from the last frame (``outlieralgorithm='jump'``).

 • select frames if the predicted body part location deviates from a state-space model fit to the time series of individual body parts.
 Specifically, this method fits an Auto Regressive Integrated Moving Average (ARIMA) model to the time series for each body part.
 Thereby each body part detection with a likelihood smaller than pbound is treated as missing data.
 Putative outlier frames are then identified as time points, where the average body part estimates are at least *\uf* pixel away from the fits.
 The parameters of this method are *\uf*, *pbound*, the ARIMA parameters as well as the list of body parts to average over (can also be ``all``).

-All this can be done for a specific video by typing:
+• manually select outlier frames based on visual inspection from the user (``outlieralgorithm='manual'``).

+ As an example:

-          >> deeplabcut.extract_outlier_frames(‘config_path’,[‘videofile_path’])
+          >> deeplabcut.extract_outlier_frames(‘config_path’,[‘videofile_path’],outlieralgorithm='manual')

 In general, depending on the parameters, these methods might return much more frames than the user wants to extract (``numframes2pick``).
-Thus, this list is then used to select outlier frames either by randomly sampling from this list (``uniform``) or by performing ``k-means`` clustering on the corresponding frames.
-Furthermore, before this second selection happens, the user is informed about the amount of frames satisfying the criteria and asked if the selection should proceed.
+Thus, this list is then used to select outlier frames either by randomly sampling from this list (``extractionalgorithm='uniform'``), by performing ``extractionalgorithm='k-means'`` clustering on the corresponding frames.

+In the autmatic steps, before the frame selection happens, the user is informed about the amount of frames satisfying the criteria and asked if the selection should proceed.
 This step allows the user to perhaps change the parameters of the frame-selection heuristics first.
 The user can run the extract_outlier_frames iteratively, and (even) extract additional frames from the same video.
 Once enough outlier frames are extracted the refinement GUI can be used to adjust the labels based on user feedback (see below).

  # (K) Refine Labels: Augmentation of the Training Dataset